vuestorefront/vue-storefront/packages/core/docs/contributing/themes.md

 Under the hood, what this module does is:

 1. Compiling lodash templates from `@vue-storefront/nuxt-theme` to `_theme` folder of your integration.
-2. Aliasing components, layouts and pages to `_theme` folder
+2. Aliasing components, layouts, and pages to `_theme` folder
 3. Watching changes in ``@vue-storefront/nuxt-theme` package and rebuilding `theme` folder on each change.

 ## Magic comments